pwilkins/mc3-handcar-doc/docs/source/MITsMC3HandcarServiceDeveloperGuide.rst

 The url is
  `https://mc3-demo.mit.edu/handcar-authn/services/learning/ <https://mc3-demo.mit.edu/handcar-authn/services/learning/>`__

-Note the “handar-authn” in the above url.
+Note the “handcar-authn” in the above url.
 This url has been configured to required the user to log in via Touchstone.

 When you access handcar via this URL it redirects you to the Touchstone